Kwirtz/novelpy/docs/source/indicators.rst

 .. py:function:: Disruptiveness(client_name = None, db_name = None, collection_name, focal_year, id_variable, refs_list_variable, year_variable)

    Compute several indicators of disruptiveness studied in Bornmann and Tekles (2020) and in Bu et al. (2019)

-   :param str collection_name: Name of the collection or the json file containing the variable.
+   :param str collection_name: Name of the collection or the json file containing the variables.
+   :param int focal_year: Calculate the novelty score for every document which has a year_variable = focal_year.
    :param str id_variable: Name of the key which value give the identity of the document.
-   :param str year_variable: Name of the key which value is the year of creation of the document.
+   :param str refs_list_variable : Name of the key which value is a List of IDs cited by the focal paper.
-   :param str variable: Name of the key that holds the variable of interest used in combinations.
-   :param str sub_variable: Name of the key which holds the ID of the variable of interest.
+   :param str cits_list_variable : Name of the key which value is a List of IDs that cite focal paper
-   :param int focal_year: Calculate the novelty score for every document which has a date of creation = focal_year.
+   :param int focal_year: Calculate the novelty score for every document which has a year_variable = focal_year.
+   :param str id_variable: Name of the key which value give the identity of the document.
+   :param str year_variable : Name of the key which value is the year of creation of the document.
-   :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file
+   :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file.
    :param str db_name: Name of the MongoDB.

 .. code-block:: python

+   import novelpy

+   focal_year = 2000

    disruptiveness = novelpy.Disruptiveness(
-      client_name = pars['client_name'],
-      db_name =  'novelty',
-      collection_name = 'citation_network',
+     collection_name = 'Citation_net_sample_cleaned',
-      focal_year = focal_year,
+     focal_year = year,
      id_variable = 'PMID',
-      refs_list_variable ='refs_pmid_wos',
+     refs_list_variable ='refs',
+     cits_list_variable = 'cited_by',
      year_variable = 'year')

-   disruptiveness.get_indicators(parallel = True)
+   disruptiveness.get_indicators()

 References